-WASPS - Please note that the Society does not deal with wasps, they will need to be removed by a BPCA or NPTA approved pest control company.
+WASPS - Please note that the Society DOES NOT deal with wasps, they will need to be removed by an approved pest control company.

-HONEY BEES - We are happy to inform our members about any reported swarm of honey bees and ask for one of them to volunteer to collect the swarm, provided that it is accessible.
+HONEY BEES - Members are generally happy to be contacted about any reported swarm of honey bees, provided that it is accessible.
 Often the bees will swarm to a tree or hedge within easy reach of the ground before finding a permanent new home.